pingpongshow/RaptorQHAB/README.md

 ## Installation

-Pre-build Raspberry Pi image, contains both airborne and groundstation - this is the easiest way to get started, flash to your Pi SD card with dd or Pi Imager, dont forget to "sudo raspi-config --expand-rootfs" after the first time you flash the new image to youe sd card.
+Pre-built Raspberry Pi images, contain both airborne and groundstation - this is the easiest way to get started, flash to your Pi SD card with dd or Pi Imager, dont forget to "sudo raspi-config --expand-rootfs" after the first time you flash the new image to youe sd card. reason for two images linkes is each Pi image is exactly the same except for the WiFi AP name, so if you are familiar with configuring Pi you could likely get away with one image file only.
 Airborne Unit download: https://mega.nz/file/LB9WUADY#3Y-65y9NjXHN-LRaacJJJG6SZQ2jdLLwqMGUh5rF4MU Ground Unit download: https://mega.nz/file/DEdgiKhI#F_BDjiJA3UOEzBZp5sV44614p8mnPsiAuGpoBk3tA_4 SSH logon: raptor, password: raptor
 Airborne Unit AP SSID: RaptorAir password: RaptorAir Ground Unit AP SSID: RaptorGround password: RaptorGround

-See ReadMe.pdf in the /Documentation folder for most updated installation and use instructions.
+See ReadMe.pdf in the /Pi/Documentation folder for most updated installation and use instructions.

 ## Ground Station Web Interface